Prevent the Windows 11 24H2 Update (or Later Update) from Being Installed on Your Computer

 “TargetReleaseVersionInfo”=-

-To apply the registry change, all you need to do is extract the Keep 23H2.reg file from the zip file and double click it to run it.
-Don’t be too concerned with the name of the file if 23H2 is not the version you are trying to stay on.
+To actively apply the registry change to your system, all you need to do is completely extract the Keep 23H2.reg file from the downloaded zip file.
+Double click that specific file to immediately run the script.
+Do not be too concerned with the actual name of the file if 23H2 is not the exact version you are currently trying to stay on.

-If you need to change the feature version you are trying to prevent from being installed, you will need to first edit the file in an app such as Notepad and change the “TargetReleaseVersionInfo”=”23H2“ to whichever version you want to stay at such as 24H2.
+If you need to strictly change the feature version you are trying to prevent from being installed, you will need to tweak the file first.
+Right click the registry file and edit it in a basic text app such as Notepad.
+Simply change the specific “TargetReleaseVersionInfo”=”23H2” string to whichever exact version you want to stay at, such as 24H2 or 25H2.

-If you need to update the feature build of Windows that you want to block, you can open the registry editor by typing regedit in the Windows taskbar search box.
-Then you can paste the following text into the address bar to be taken to the proper location in the registry.
+If you ever need to quickly update the exact feature build of Windows that you want to block in the future, you can easily open the registry editor directly.
+Type regedit in the Windows taskbar search box and hit enter to launch the tool.
+Then you can paste the exact text string below right into the top address bar to be taken to the proper location in the registry.

 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate

-Then you can double click on TargetReleaseVersionInfo and change the value data field to the new version of Windows that you want to prevent from installing via Windows Update.
+Once you are looking at the correct registry folder, you will see your custom rules listed on the right side of the screen.
+You can double click directly on the TargetReleaseVersionInfo entry to open its properties window.
+Change the value data field to the brand new version of Windows that you want to actively prevent from installing via Windows Update.

 For additional training resources, check out our online IT training courses.